I/O Device Driver

 TIP

 Read the rest of sdhci_read and the sdhci_exec_cmd function by referencing the table above.
 The code shows how to issue SD card command #17 by writing to the Argument register at 008h, the Transfer Mode register at 00Ch, and the Command register at 00Eh.
-It further shows how to wait for the SD card command #17 to finish after which the 512-byte block data should be ready in aligned_buf given how we have prepared DMA.
+It further shows how to wait for the SD card command #17 to finish, after which the 512-byte block of data should be ready in aligned_buf, given how we have prepared the DMA.

-Chapter 2.2 of the specification explains the details of all the registers in Table 2-1.
-You are encouraged to study the difference between Single Operation DMA (SDMA) and Advanced DMA (ADMA) by reading more of the specification or asking ChatGPT.
+Chapter 2.2 of the specification details all the registers in Table 2-1.
+You are encouraged to study the difference between Single-Operation DMA (SDMA) and Advanced DMA (ADMA) by reading more of the specification or searching online.
 For example, you will learn that a constraint of SDMA is that the DMA buffer cannot span across multiple memory pages.
-By making the DMA buffer aligned by BLOCK_SIZE, the code above guarantees that all the 512 bytes of aligned_buf are in the same 4KB memory page.
+By making the DMA buffer aligned to BLOCK_SIZE, the code guarantees that the 512 bytes of aligned_buf are on the same 4KB memory page.
 With this constraint in mind, we now ask you to implement a better version of the SD card driver.

-Our driver code uses the SD card command #17 to read a single block, and the disk_read function simply calls sdhci_read or sdspi_read multiple times within a loop.
+Our driver code uses the SD card command #17 to read a single block, and the disk_read function simply calls sdhci_read or sdspi_read repeatedly in a loop.

-The SD card standard provides command #18 and #25 for reading and writing consecutive blocks altogether.
-Your job is to replace the loop in disk_read and implement disk_write with your own SD card driver using SD command #18 and #25.
-The details of command #18 and #25 can be found in this blog while you can certainly find other materials about the two SD card commands online.
+The SD card standard provides commands #18 and #25 for reading and writing consecutive blocks altogether.
+Your job is to replace the loop in disk_read and complete disk_write with your own SD card driver using SD commands #18 and #25.
+They are detailed in this blog, while you can certainly find other materials about the two SD card commands online.

-Start with the driver for SDHCI which runs on QEMU.
-After you finish, egos-2000 should be able to run normally.
-It would be very useful and important to write unit tests for your driver code.
-For example, instead of booting egos-2000, you can run your unit tests right after the call to disk_init() in boot() of earth/boot.c.
-The test code should write and read the 4MB SD card multiple times, and check whether the code behavior is expected.
-If you have a RISC-V board, you can further implement the driver code for the SPI bus.
+After you finish the new SDHCI driver, egos-2000 should run normally on QEMU.
+It would also be very useful and important to write unit tests for your driver code.
+For example, instead of booting egos-2000, you can run your unit tests right after the disk_init() in earth/boot.c.
+The test code should write to and read from the 4MB SD card several times and verify that the behavior is as expected.
+If you have a RISC-V board, you could further implement a new driver for the SPI bus using commands #18 and #25.

-To learn more about device drivers, you will now plug in a VGA device on the PCIe bus, and write the driver code initializing this device.
-The goal is to ensure apps/user/video_demo.c can work on QEMU as shown in this screenshot.
+To learn more about device drivers, you will now plug in a VGA device on the PCIe bus and write the driver code to initialize it.
+The goal is to ensure that apps/user/video_demo.c can run on QEMU, as shown in this screenshot.

-To start with, update the QEMU_GRAPHIC in the Makefile as -device VGA,addr=0x2 -serial mon:stdio which plugs in a VGA device as device #2 on PCIe.
-The rest of your code should be in boot() of earth/boot.c.
-From QEMU's document for this VGA device, you can find the "PCI spec" of this device as follows.
+To start with, update QEMU_GRAPHIC in the Makefile to -device VGA,addr=0x2 -serial mon:stdio, which plugs in a VGA device as device #2 on the PCIe bus.
+The rest of your code should be in the boot() function in earth/boot.c.
+In QEMU's documentation for this VGA device, you can find the "PCI spec" as follows.

-This means that you need to initialize both base address #0 and base address #2 of device #2's PCI configuration.
-The first address has been defined for you as VIDEO_FRAME_BASE in library/egos.h, and it has been used by video_demo to set the RGB value of each pixel.
+This means you need to initialize both the base address #0 and base address #2 in device #2's PCI configuration.
+The first address is defined as VIDEO_FRAME_BASE in library/egos.h, and it is used by video_demo to set the RGB values of each pixel.

-Your job is to define the address for base address #2, and initialize the memory-mapped I/O region according to the "MMIO area spec" section of QEMU's document.
-The "vga ioports" and "bochs dispi interface registers" in this section are not really well explained, so search for more information yourself.
-The comments in boot() provide some hints and guidance.
+Your job is to pick an address for base address #2 and initialize the memory-mapped I/O region according to the "MMIO area spec" section in QEMU's documentation.
+The "VGA IOports" and "bochs dispi interface registers" in this section are not really well explained, so search for more information yourself.
+The comments in the boot() function provide some hints and guidance.

 Your driver code only runs on QEMU because the VGA/HDMI device on the RISC-V boards does not require any driver code to run video_demo.
-If you have a board such as the $35 Tang Nano 20K, and you are more interested in designing a Graphical User Interface (GUI) for egos-2000, you can directly run your GUI design on your board without worrying about the VGA driver at all.
-You simply need a monitor and a VGA or HDMI cable.
+If you have a board such as the $35 Tang Nano 20K and are more interested in designing a Graphical User Interface (GUI) for egos-2000, you can work on your GUI directly on the board without worrying about the VGA driver at all.
+You simply need a monitor and a VGA/HDMI cable or adaptor.

 Accomplishments

-You have learned memory-mapped I/O and three types of I/O bus by reading the device driver code in egos-2000.
-The SDHCI driver gives a concrete example of direct memory access.
-You have also written some driver code for an SD card and a VGA display device.
+You have learned memory-mapped I/O and three types of I/O buses by reading the device driver code in egos-2000.
+The SDHCI code provides examples of plug-and-play and direct memory access.
+You have also written your own driver for an SD card and a VGA display.